Consensual Romantic Relationships

 > employee handbook united states based employees

 As in any situation where adults spend time together, it is possible that NYIT employees may wish to engage in a consensual romantic relationship.
 There are specific instances where this violates NYIT policy.
-If you are a faculty member, you must not participate in a consensual romantic and/or sexual relationship with any student who is enrolled in any of your classes.
-You are also discouraged from participating in this type of relationship with any student.
-If you are a staff member, you should not participate in a consensual romantic and/or sexual relationship with anyone who is subject to your supervision or evaluation.
+If you are a faculty member, you must not participate in a consensual romantic and/or sexual relationship with any student who is enrolled in any of your classes or is under your authority.
+Situations of authority include, but are not limited to: teaching, formal mentoring or advising; supervision of research and employment of a student as a research or teaching assistant; exercising substantial responsibility for grades, honors, or degrees; and involvement in disciplinary action related to the student.
+You are also discouraged from participating in this type of relationship with any student not under your authority.
+If you are a staff member, you must not participate in a consensual romantic and/or sexual relationship with anyone who is subject to your supervision or evaluation.
 There is a power differential in these relationships that could compromise your ability to perform your job duties in an unbiased manner.
 In addition, there is a danger that the consensual nature of the relationship could later be reinterpreted as non-consensual and therefore create a potential for sexual harassment.